Simultaneous Spatial and Functional Form

 represents a n by n spatial weight matrix, a represents the

-represents the dependent variable transformation
+spatial autoregressive parameter, and represents the dependent variable transformation

 parameterized by a vector of o parameters,